Threefold repetition: Statement of the rule

 Although a threefold repetition usually occurs after consecutive moves, there is no requirement that the moves be consecutive for a claim to be valid.
-The intermediate positions and moves do not matter – they can be the same or different.
 The rule applies to positions, not moves.

 Perpetual check is no longer specifically mentioned in the rules of chess; such a situation will eventually resolve to a draw either by repetition, fifty-move rule or (most commonly) by agreement.

-If the claim for a draw is incorrect, the opponent is awarded an extra two minutes, the written move if being a legal move must be played and the game continues.
+If the claim for a draw is incorrect, the opponent is awarded an extra two minutes, the written move (if legal) must be played and the game continues.
 Unreasonable claims may be penalized under rule 11.5, which forbids distracting or annoying the opponent.
 Even if the claim is incorrect, any draw claim is also a draw offer that the opponent may accept.

-The fivefold repetition rule was introduced in 2014 providing for a mandatory draw in the event of a fivefold repetition.
+Fivefold repetition

+In 2014 FIDE introduced a rule providing for a mandatory draw in the event of a fivefold repetition.
+If the same position occurs five times, then the game is immediately terminated as a draw.
+If an arbiter detects a fivefold repetition, they are required to intervene and declare the game a draw.
+If an arbiter does not detect a fivefold repetition or fails to intervene, a player may still make a claim for fivefold repetition.
+If the claim is verified, the game is declared a draw regardless of any subsequent moves or result, which are void.